MicrosoftDocs/visualstudio-docs/mac/tf-version-control.md

 Azure Repos provides two models of version control: [Git](/azure/devops/repos/git/?view=azure-devops), a distributed version control system, and [Team Foundation Version Control](/azure/devops/repos/tfvc/index?view=azure-devops) (TFVC), a centralized version control system.

 Visual Studio for Mac provides full support for Git repositories, but requires some workarounds to work with TFVC.
-If you're using TFVC for version control today, here are some solutions you can use to access your source code hosted in TFVC.
+If you're using TFVC for version control today, here are some solutions you can use to access your source code hosted in TFVC:

 * [Use Visual Studio Code and the Azure Repos extension, for a graphical UI](#use-visual-studio-code-and-the-azure-repos-extension)
 * [Connect to your repo using the Team Explorer Everywhere Command Line Client (TEE-CLC)](#connecting-using-the-team-explorer-everywhere-command-line-client)